 - 1. Check ticking for holes or weak seams where feathers or filling could escape.
 Make necessary repairs before putting pillows in the dryer. - 2.
-Stop drying occasionally and shake items to redistribute feathers. - Check pillows at end of drying time.
+Use highest temperature setting until pillow is fluffy and free of lumps. - Stop drying occasionally and shake items to redistribute feathers. - 4.
+Check pillows at end of drying time.
 If they are not completely dry, return them to the dryer and reset for more drying time.
 Remember that ticking will feel dry long before feathers are dry.

 IMPORTANT: Feather pillows dry very slowly and must be dried completely to prevent mildewing.
-It may take 1 1/2 to 2 hours.
+It may take 1-1/2 to 2 hours.
 Dry no more than two pillows at one time.